 I get SO many questions about this topic and I’m sure if you’re reading this post, you’re wondering if art licensing is for you…

-In the short time (about a year) that I’ve been in art licensing, I’ve been asked: What is licensing?
+In the short time (about three years) that I’ve been in the business of art licensing, I’ve been asked: What is licensing?
 How do I price my art if a brand approaches me?
-How do I get into art licensing?…and while it may seem a bit confusing on where to begin and what it actually is, it’s pretty simple to breakdown.
+How do I get into art licensing?
+And while it may seem a bit confusing on where to begin and what it actually is, it’s pretty simple to break down.

 Art licensing is when an artist (Licensor) and manufacturer (Licensee) come to an agreement where the artist gives permission for the manufacturer to use their work on products in exchange for payment.
 This payment could be an advance that goes against royalties (commission rates are typically in the 3%-10% range on wholesale price), just royalties or just a flat fee).

-As I mentioned, I’ve been working on licensing projects for about a year now.
+As I mentioned, I've been working on licensing projects for about a year now.
 About a year ago, I was approached by a yoga towel company, Nomadix, asking me if they could pay me a flat fee for 3 pieces of art to be used on their yoga towels.
 Immediately when I received this email I felt both really excited and also totally lost.
-I went from, “My art could be in stores and on yoga towels, how cool!” to “Wait, but what do I charge?!” real quick.
-And, if you’re like, “Yea!
-I want to know that too!” don’t worry, I’m coming out with an entire course soon that covers all of this in detail.
+I went from, “My art could be in stores and on yoga towels, how cool!” to “Wait, but what do I charge?!” real quickly.
+And, if you're like, “Yea!
+I want to know that too!”…Don't worry, I have an entire course soon that covers all of this in detail.